 If you are unsure about what your domain name should be… Don’t worry!
 Talk to me and we can find the best domain name for your purpose.

-What even is a Domain Name?
+What even are Domain Names?

 The Domain Name System (DNS) is simply the friendly, recognisable naming system for web servers or web pages.
 It’s a little like a telephone number and it is your chosen name for your website, under which the technical information, including your IP address, is hidden.